smithgeek/Voyager/Readme.md

 }
 ```

-You will also need to add `UseVoyagerRouting` and `UseVoyagerEndpoints` to your `Configure` method.
-It is recommended to add `UseVoyagerExceptionHandler` as well.
+You will also need to add `endpoints.MapVoyager();` in your UseEndpoints configuration.
+Voyager also provides an exception handler middleware.
+However, this middleware is not required to use Voyager.
 An example of a configure method is
 ```cs
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {